 Special Interest Groups (known as SIGs) give our members the chance to share knowledge, learn and influence policies and best practices relating to quality in a range of specialist sectors, topics and within demographics.

-Find out more about each of our SIGs and how you can get involved.
+Find out more about each of our SIGs.

 The CQI Memberships Council’s role is to manage the appointment and removal of CQI Board of Trustees in line with the CQI Royal Charter and Bye-Laws.
 The Council ensures the good governance and operation of the CQI branch network and other membership networks.
 It is their duty to advise the board and/or the executive on all matters that are relevant to the membership.